Ofakim: Modern era

-Ofakim was established on 19 April 1955 on the site as an urban center for rural communities in the south.
+Ofakim was established in 1955 as an urban center for rural communities in the south.

+The original houses of Ofakim were built about 1km south-west of Khirbet Futeis/Futais, now called Horbat Patish, which was the site of a large settlement during the Byzantine and early Islamic periods.
+That settlement is usually identified with Patish/Photis that appeared on the Madaba map.
+Horbat Patish is now located on the north edge of Ofakim.
+East of Ofakim is the remains of a large building from late Ottoman times, locally known as "Patish fort" but Petersen considered its function to be unclear.

+By mid-July, during the 1948 War (Operation An-Far), the area fell to the IDF.
+The Bedouin families living there fled to Al-Muharraqa, and from there they were expelled to the Gaza Strip.

 The first inhabitants consisted of immigrant families from mainly Morocco (seventeen families) and four families from Tunisia and Egypt.
 The population in 1955 was about 600.
 The immigrants were housed in huts and tin shacks until the construction of permanent housing.
 In the city's early years, the construction industry was the main source of income.

 In late 1956, after the expulsion of Jews from Egypt following the Suez Crisis, 150 Egyptian-Jewish families, some of them Karaite Jews, settled in Ofakim.
 In the following years, 170 Jewish families from Iran arrived, along with immigrants from India and Romania.
 In 1958, Ofakim was granted local council status.

 In the late 1950s, the construction industry was still the main employer, and some residents also worked in agriculture nearby, but industry also began to be established in Ofakim, starting with a diamond polishing plant, followed by two textile factories that opened in 1959.
 At the same time, the town's streets were paved, public parks were established, and schools were founded.
 In 1961, the population was 4,600.

 As in other development towns, the industrial sector historically played an important part in Ofakim's economy.
 In 1972, 32% of the salaried workers (754 people) were in this sector, and in 1983—924 people (23%).
 During this period, the textile industry grew to dominate Ofakim's economy.
 Numerous textile plants were set up, and the industry employed by far the most workers, ranging from 72% (1982–83) to 82% (1972).
 The Of–Ar (short for Ofakim–Argentina) textile factory was a major employer.
 In 1983, the population had grown to 12,600.